Here’s how to make your everyday life better!

 I often have an internal dialogue with myself, where I ask myself questions like:

-• Are there different ways to do this?
+Are there other ways to do this?

 Keep this in mind when you are working to change.
 Don’t be disappointed with yourself, but remind yourself that at least you tried and next time it will go better.
 It is important to not give up.

 It is important to keep track of positive events and situations when you master something along the way, to help keep your spirits up, and see that you are on the right track.
+Be proud that you tried.

 Try 7 day for free!